wolfSSL/documentation/wolfSSL/src/chapter02.md

 #### WOLFSSL_SNIFFER_CHAIN_INPUT

-Used in conjunction with build option ./configure --enable-sniffer.
+Used in conjunction with build option `./configure --enable-sniffer`.

 #### XSLEEP_MS